 Research 4 Success incorporates blended learning approaches to instruction as each module uses videos, digital texts, and interactive learning resources along with print-based options to grow and develop research and inquiry skills.
-From dissecting the research question to locating and evaluating information, let's examine how Research 4 Success can be used to build critical thinking skills in students whether you are teaching face-to-face, hybrid, or remote.
+From dissecting the research question to locating and evaluating information, let's examine how Research 4 Success can be used to build critical thinking skills in students in a blended learning environment.

 In her article, Catlin Tucker reminds us that, "for teachers to support students with a range of abilities in writing, we must embrace new approaches to teaching that use technology strategically" (Tucker).
 Built for blended learning, activities within each module can be assigned as tasks for stations.

-Implementing a station rotation, blended learning model can keep students engaged while providing teachers much needed time to offer individual support to students during the writing process.
+Implementing a station rotation, blended learning model can keep students engaged while providing teachers time to offer individual support to students during the writing process.

 Don't have two weeks of instructional time to commit to a research or inquiry project?
 Break apart the modules asking students to complete specific lessons to develop targeted skills.
 Fight fake news with Module 3: Selecting the Best and teach students how to evaluate websites and articles for bias.